 In the wake of the pandemic, companies are in an exceptionally fast-moving business climate.
-Customer behaviors and expectations are evolving quickly and as more and more businesses adopt optimized supply chain practices and cloud-connected business networks, competition is getting fierce.
+Customer behaviours and expectations are evolving quickly and as more and more businesses adopt optimised supply chain practices and cloud-connected business networks, competition is getting fierce.
 Demand forecasting is important to the supply chain because it helps to inform core operational processes such as demand-driven material resource planning (DDMRP), inbound logistics, manufacturing, financial planning, and risk assessment.

 How does demand forecasting work?